dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 :::image type="content" source="media/refreshview/teal-progress-circle.png" alt-text="Screenshot of a RefreshView with a teal progress circle.":::

-In addition, the `BackgroundColor` property can be set to a `Color` that represents the background color of the progress circle.
+In addition, the `BackgroundColor` property can be set to a <xref:Microsoft.Maui.Graphics.Color> that represents the background color of the progress circle.

 > [!NOTE]
 > On iOS, the `BackgroundColor` property sets the background color of the `UIView` that contains the progress circle.